digital-futures-academy/airport-challenge/README.md

 |     Objects     |     Properties     |        Messages        |     Ouputs      |
 | Airport         | @int               | isAirportFull()        | @Bool           |

-*Idea: If the length of the landed planes array is >= airport capacity return false so the plane cannot lane or true if it is less than the capacity
+*Idea: If the length of the landed planes array is >= airport capacity return true so the plane cannot land or false if it is less than the capacity

 As an air traffic controller
 So I can get passengers on the way to their destination